ItaiLash/ex1/README.md

 * hasEdge : returns true if and only if there is an edge between node1 and node2 - O(1).
 * getEdge : eturns the weight of the edge between node1 and node2 - O(1).
 * addNode : adds a new node to the graph with the given key - O(1).
-* connect : Connects an edge between node1 and node2, with an edge with posetive weight(if the edge node1-node2 already exists - the method simply updates the weight of the edge) - O(1).
+* connect : Connects an edge between node1 and node2, with an edge with positive weight(if the edge node1-node2 already exists - the method simply updates the weight of the edge) - O(1).
 * getV : returns a pointer (shallow copy) for the collection representing all the nodes in the graph - O(1).
 * getV : returns a collection of the neighbors of the node by his key - O(1).
 * removeNode : delete the node (with the given ID) from the graph and removes all edges which starts or ends at this node - O(n), |v|=n.
-* removeEdge : delete the edge node1-node2 from the graph (if the edge does not exists in the graph the method simply does nothing) - O(1).
+* removeEdge : delete the edge node1-node2 from the graph (if the edge does not exist in the graph the method simply does nothing) - O(1).
 * nodeSize : returns the number of nodes in the graph - O(1).
 * edgeSize : returns the number of edges in the graph - O(1).
 * getMC : returns the Mode Count for testing changes in the graph - O(1).